-The virus is usually transmitted through contact with infected blood or body fluids.
+The virus is usually transmitted through contact with infected blood or bodily fluids.
 Only a tiny amount of blood is needed to transmit the virus because it is so infectious.
 The Hepatitis B virus may also be present in saliva, vaginal secretions, breast milk and other bodily fluids.
 Hepatitis B cannot be spread by toilet seats, door knobs, swimming pools, hot tubs, bath tubs, shared clothing, or eating utensils.

-In the UK, infection commonly occurs through sex without condoms, the sharing of contaminated needles by drugs users, accidental injury with a contaminated needle (if needles used for tattooing, body piercing or acupuncture are contaminated) and sharing razors.
+In the UK, infection commonly occurs through sex without condoms, the sharing of contaminated needles by drug users, accidental injury with a contaminated needle (if needles used for tattooing, body piercing or acupuncture are contaminated) and sharing razors.

-Times: Incubation, results and re-test
+Incubation, results and re-test